Why It's Important to Get a Type A Prenup

 If you are considering getting a prenup, it is important to know that California law requires a 7-day wait period between first viewing the prenup and signing it in order for certain terms to be upheld.
 In fact, California Family Code §1615(c)(2), a portion of the body of law that governs prenuptial agreements, goes so far as to declare a prenup unenforceable if it’s executed in less than 7 days, as it is deemed not to have been signed voluntarily.
 However, this rule may not apply if both parties are represented by counsel.

-At Klueck & Hoppes, we are experienced family law attorneys who would welcome the opportunity to guide you through the legal aspects of preparing for marriage.
-We recognize and acknowledge that this is a joyful time for you and your loved ones, but we believe strongly in entering the sacred union of marriage with your eyes wide open, which necessitates consideration of less glamorous, but still extremely important, issues like finances.To schedule a consultation, please call our law firm at (619) 577-4900.
+At Klueck & Hoppes, we are experienced attorneys who would welcome the opportunity to guide you through the legal aspects of preparing for marriage.
+We recognize and acknowledge that this is a joyful time for you and your loved ones, but we believe strongly in entering the sacred union of marriage with your eyes wide open, which necessitates consideration of less glamorous, but still extremely important, issues like finances.To schedule a consultation, please contact our law firm at (619) 577-4900.
 We are here for you.